 \section{Introduction}

-In many industrialized countries, Green parties have enjoyed tremendous electoral success over the last decade as climate change and environmental issues have become more salient.
-Since 2018, the ``Fridays for Future'' movements have captured young citizens.
-Many voters seem to wish for Green parties to be in office and Green governments to change environmental and energy outcomes.
-A major question is what Green parties do when they are in office.
-We examine how Green governments influence macroeconomic, education, and environmental outcomes.
+Climate change is one of the ultimate challenges \citep[e.g.,][]{nordhaus2019}.
+In democracies, a major question is which political decision-makers are likely to successfully handle climate change.
+Green parties are expected and promise to foster renewable energies and improve environmental outcomes.
+Green parties have enjoyed tremendous electoral success in many countries (e.g., Austria, Finland, Germany, Iceland, Latvia, and New Zealand) over the last decades.
+In the wake of this success, they have gained more and more executive power and become part of state and national governments.
+However, little is known about what Green parties do when they are in office and lead governments.
+Which policies do they implement?
+How do they influence economic outcomes?
+Do they deliver on their promise to foster renewable energies and improve environmental outcomes?

-We exploit that the Fukushima nuclear disaster in Japan gave rise to an unanticipated change in government in the German state Baden-Wuerttemberg (BW).
+We provide the first causal evidence on how Green governments influence environmental, macroeconomic, and education outcomes.
+Our empirical strategy exploits that the Fukushima nuclear disaster in Japan gave rise to an unanticipated change in government in the German state Baden-Wuerttemberg (BW).
 On March 11, 2011, a tsunami following an earthquake destroyed the Fukushima Daiichi Nuclear Power Plant in Okuma (Japan), Fukushima Prefecture.
-The Fukushima nuclear accident influenced the state elections in BW on March 27, 2011.
+Polling data show that the Fukushima nuclear disaster influenced the outcome of the state elections in BW on March 27, 2011.
 For the first time in history, a Green politician became the prime minister of a German state: Winfried Kretschmann became prime minister of the traditionally conservative state BW that had been governed by prime ministers from the conservative Christian Democratic Union (CDU) for 58 years until 2011.

-The Green party formed a Green-led coalition with the Social Democratic Party (SPD), which we refer to as Green government for short.
-Importantly for our empirical strategy, the Fukushima natural disaster hardly changed election outcomes and coalition formation in other German states in 2011, and there has been no other Green prime minister.
+The Green party formed a Green-led coalition with the Social Democratic Party (SPD), which we refer to as \emph{Green government} for short.
+Importantly for our empirical strategy, the Fukushima nuclear disaster hardly changed election outcomes and coalition formation in other German states in 2011, and there has been no other Green prime minister.